shmulikhau/album-photo-selector/README.md

 Wait for processing all of the photos.

-The photos will show in Gallery Format divided into clusters, you can delete every photo that you want to fileter in your album, above the gallery you can control the clustering, by select between **KMeans** **DBSCAN** algorithms, and contorl the properties by the Slider.
+The photos will show in Gallery Format divided into clusters, you can delete every photo that you want to filter in your album, above the gallery you can control the clustering, by select between **KMeans** and **DBSCAN** algorithms, and control the properties by the Slider.

 ![](./demos/using-the-gallery.gif)